YashwardhanChavan/Firebase-Demo/README.md

 # Firebase-Demo
-firebase authentication is used to register an user with email and password.
+1) Firebase authentication is used to register an user with email and password.
-Install the app, and register the user with email and password.
-To see all the registered users go to https://console.firebase.google.com/project/fir-demo-a0f44/authentication/users
+2) Firebase Realtime Database is used to store the user credentials.